Mean Girls? - Moody Mares

-"They're usually having extreme problems with training or they’ve noticed a decline in performance,” says Bliss.
-“Or the mare is being uncooperative and fractious and sometimes even aggressive.”
+"They're usually having extreme problems with training or they’ve noticed a decline in performance, or the mare is being uncooperative and fractious and sometimes even aggressive," Bliss said.

 According to Bliss, these clients have almost always diagnosed the horse themselves at home.
 And the gist of this diagnosis is usually that the mare's problems are all related to her heat cycle.

-"I've had several clients bring their mares in, and they claim a lot of things and try to associate that with the mare being in estrus," says Bliss.
+"I've had several clients bring their mares in, and they claim a lot of things and try to associate that with the mare being in estrus," Bliss said.
 "One of the things I hear most often is, 'Her ovaries are sore and that's preventing her from performing well.'"

-In her experience, Bliss has found that these home diagnoses are often incorrect.
+In her experience, Bliss has found these home diagnoses are often incorrect.

 A mare's reproductive cycle is relatively simple to pinpoint—if you're willing to observe and mark the days off of a calendar.
 As a general rule, most mares only ovulate between March and October.
 During the winter, without artificial manipulation, such as special barn lighting, a mare’s reproductive organs go into “hibernation” and she will not be interested in breeding.